 HOME

-Whole-Brain Connectome of a Drosophila female brain.
+Whole-Brain Connectome of an adult female Drosophila.
 AI-segmented, expert-proofread neurons with millions of connections, crowdsourced labels, and neurotransmitters.

 Explore the Connectome in Codex